What HappensWhen Vobiz encounters a Stream element in your XML response:

 </Response>

-This example streams both inbound and outbound audio with 16kHz sample rate, includes custom session headers, and sends status updates to your callback URL.
+This example streams both inbound and outbound audio with 8kHz sample rate (Mu-law), includes custom session headers, and sends status updates to your callback URL.